Affiliate links may be in use on this page

 On your way home from work, whip into the nearest store with a good selection of fabric.
 Quickly choose and purchase 1 1/4 yards (or enough to make a square) of adorable, printed cotton gauze (a type of muslin) with matching thread.

-At home, set up your sewing machine and hem the edges.
+At home, set up your sewing machine and hem the edges with a straight stitch.
 Then roll up the blanket and tie it with a piece of ribbon, raffia, or even jute twine.
 BEHOLD!
 A delightfully trendy and useful baby gift your cousin (or whoever) will love!

 This baby swaddle blanket sews up quickly because you begin with an attractive pre-printed muslin gauze.
 I bought 1 1/4 yards (45 inches) of a delightful blue and gray elephant on white pattern for less than $4/yd. from Walmart.
 Since the fabric was 43 inches wide, my blanket is not quite square, but it's pretty close!
 Close enough for government work, as the saying goes!
 (Do they ever say that in your family?)